miguelmota/ethereum-development-with-go-book/en/GLOSSARY.md

 The number of hashes that can be performed by a bitcoin miner in a given period of time (usually a second).

+## HD Wallet

+An HD Wallet, or Hierarchical Deterministic wallet, is a new-age digital wallet that automatically generates a hierarchical tree-like structure of private/public addresses (or keys), thereby addressing the problem of the user having to generate them on his own.

 ## Infura

 Infura provides secure, reliable, and scalable gateways to the Ethereum network. [https://infura.io/](https://infura.io/)